dazhongli/Constitutive-Models/settlement_assessment.md

 In the case of seawall design for reclamation, the primary focus is on the temporary conditions during the construction phase.
 These conditions involve significant surcharge loading on the seawall while the strength of the marine deposit remains insufficiently improved.
 Due to the low permeability of both the MD and deep-mixed soils, undrained analyses are essential to accurately assess stability.
 To ensure a well-defined strength reduction approach and certainty regarding shear strength at failure, it is recommended to employ the _Mohr-Coulomb model_.

-As shear walls are typically arranged perpendicular to the seawall cope line, the DCM-treated area beneath the seawall is commonly represented as a composite mass in a two-dimensional plane strain modelthe mechanical properties of the composite mass are expressed using Eq.(\ref{eq_su_comp}) and Eq.(\ref{eq_E_comp}).
+As shear walls are typically arranged perpendicular to the seawall cope line, the DCM-treated area beneath the seawall is commonly represented as a composite mass in a two-dimensional plane strain model the mechanical properties of the composite mass are expressed using Eq.(\ref{eq_su_comp}) and Eq.(\ref{eq_E_comp}).
 It is important to note that the contribution from the soft soils is conservatively disregarded in this representation.

 $$
 \begin{equation}[label@eq_su_comp]